What should you do if an Immigration and Customs Enforcement (ICE) agent comes to campus?

 We have some guidelines to share.

-On January 24, 2025, from 10am to noon, the UCLA Brain Research Institute, the UCLA Faculty Association, the Paramount Library, and the office of Assemblymember José Luis Solache are sponsoring a Community Science Day at the Paramount Library.
-We are looking forward to reaching out to the community to talk about all the exciting science happening at UCLA!
-We are also hoping to build support for SB 895, principally co-authored by Assemblymember Solache, which will establish the California Foundation for Science and Health Research.
+On January 24, 2026, the UCLA Brain Research Institute, the UCLA Faculty Association, the Paramount Library, and the office of Assemblymember José Luis Solache held a Community Science Day at the Paramount Library.
+We were very happy to work together with Librarian Andrea Crow, Library Manager of the Paramount Library, to bring the excitement of science to families in Paramount.
+We were also very happy to work with Assemblymember Solache to build support for SB 895, principally co-authored by Assemblymember Solache, which will establish the California Foundation for Science and Health Research.

 Please consider signing on to an open letter in support of the California Science and Health Research Bond Act.
 This bill places a bond on the 2026 ballot to create and fund the California Foundation for Science and Health Research, which would award grants and make loans to public or private research companies, universities, institutes, and health care organizations in the State of California for scientific research and development.